Albanese government: Protection of cash usage

+Other domestic policy

-Parliamentary affairs
+Parliamentary affairs and ethics

 Tony Burke was appointed Leader of the House in the Albanese ministry.
-Prior to being sworn in, Burke said that he was determined to ‘fix’ parliamentary procedures and noted that the situation had become farcical during the previous parliament.
-Burke confirmed in the first week of the Albanese government that he had already begun discussions to this end with the incoming crossbench including Independent MP Helen Haines.

-On 24 June 2022, Prime Minister Anthony Albanese decided to cut crossbench advisory staff from 4 to the pre-Coalition level of 1.
-This decision worsened the government's relations with crucial crossbenchers in the Senate, and will potentially make passing legislation in the Senate harder.
-Many crossbench MPs and senators later had their staff allocations increased after making direct appeals to Albanese.
+Prior to being sworn in, Burke said that he was determined to "fix" parliamentary procedures and noted that the situation had become a "farce" during the previous Parliament.
+On 24 June 2022, Prime Minister Albanese decided to cut crossbench advisory staff from 4 to the pre-Coalition level of 1.
+This decision worsened the government's relations with the Senate crossbench and the Teal independents, with many crossbench Parliamentarians later having their staff allocations increased after making direct appeals to Albanese.
 On 7 July 2022, Albanese unveiled a new ministerial code of conduct which prohibited ministers from utilising blind trusts.
 This was in response to the blind trust used by Christian Porter under the previous government to fund personal defamation proceedings brought by him.

 On 26 August 2022, Albanese and Attorney-General Mark Dreyfus announced that the government had appointed former High Court Justice Virginia Bell to lead an inquiry into the appointment of former Prime Minister, the Hon Scott Morrison MP, to administer departments other than the Department of Prime Minister and Cabinet and related matters".
 Bell found that Morrison's appointments were corrosive of public trust in government and recommended the implementation of legislation requiring the public announcement of ministerial appointments.
 Albanese confirmed that he would recommend that his cabinet implement all of Bell's recommendations in this regard and Burke successfully moved a motion in the House censuring Morrison on 30 November 2022, making him the first former prime minister to be censured.